:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 Expensive

-The left zone chills between 41 and 64 degrees and the right zone ranges between 39 and 50 degrees.
-The cooling system also uses front vents to better achieve heat dissipation and prevents frost from building up on the outside of bottles.
+The left zone chills between 41 and 64 degrees F, and the right zone ranges between 39 and 50 degrees F. The cooling system also uses front vents to better achieve heat dissipation and prevents frost from building up on the outside of bottles.
 Better yet, two large windows showcase your favorite bottles and beers.
+All these features and capabilities come at a price, however, and this one is rather high.
+But it eliminates the need to buy two separate fridges for two separate beverage types.

 A dual-temperature fridge is a big draw for Grey.
 “If I had to buy a new beer fridge, I would install two fridges: one for cellaring beer at 50 degrees and the other for cans of beer I want to drink fresh at 40 degrees.”